Fix: Please wait while Windows configures Microsoft Office message

-If every time you open Microsoft Office 2013, Microsoft Office 2010, Outlook 2010 or any application, you receive the following message: Please wait while Windows configures Microsoft Office and it configures itself every time when it is running, you might want to read this article.
+If every time you open any Microsoft Office application, you receive the following message: Please wait while Windows configures Microsoft Office and it configures itself whenever it is running, you might want to read this article.

 Please wait while Windows configures Microsoft Office

-2. If you have a previous version of Office installed, such as Office 2003 or Office 2007, follow these steps:
+If you have an older version of Office installed, such as Office 2003 or Office 2007, follow these steps:

 Click Start, click Run, type the following command, and then press Enter: